-Rocketship, as Agent, will enter into a single loan agreement on behalf of each Participant, secured by each Participant's available revenues as further described under Source of Repayment.
-The loans to the respective Participants will be aggregated for purposes of CSFA's sale of Notes from time to time solely [Since the Note can be transferred, I think additional notes under the Master Note could be issued to a subsequent Purchaser.] to Low Income Investment Fund (LIIF) and NCB Capital Impact (NCB).
-In order to permit the Participants to both prepay and borrow additional proceeds from time to time during the term of the Loan Agreement, the Indenture permits CSFA to issue additional upon the agreement of the Borrower, CSFA, LIIF, and NCB [or a subsequent purchaser.].
-The maximum principal amount of the loan that is outstanding at any time may not exceed \$6,037,881.
-As the purchaser of the Notes, LIIF and NCB must be deemed a Qualified Institutional Buyer pursuant to 17 CFR 230.144A (Private resales of securities to institutions).
-LIIF and NCB will not be authorized to sell, transfer or otherwise dispose of the 2012A and 2012B Notes, except as provided for in the Indenture [I.e., with Borrower consent, and execution of a letter of representations that includes a representation that the Subsequent Purchaser meets a minimum standard of sophistication and has performed their own diligence.].
-In no case shall a Participant's loan amount exceed 85% of uncollected FY 2012-13 revenues.
+Rocketship will enter into a single loan agreement on behalf of each charter school (each a Participant) listed on Exhibit A, secured by each Participant's available revenues as further described under Source of Repayment.
+The loans to the respective Participants will be aggregated for purposes of CSFA's sale of Notes from time to time to Low Income Investment Fund (LIIF) and Capital Impact Partners (Capital Impact).
+Additional notes under the Master Note could be issued to a subsequent Purchaser.
+In order to permit the Participants to both prepay and borrow additional proceeds from time to time during the term of the Loan Agreement, the Indenture permits CSFA to issue additional Notes upon the agreement of the Borrower, CSFA, LIIF, and Capital Impact or a subsequent purchaser.
+The maximum principal amount of the loan that is outstanding at any time may not exceed \$4,605,000.
+As the purchaser of the Notes, LIIF and Capital Impact must be deemed a Qualified Institutional Buyer pursuant to 17 CFR 230.144A.
+LIIF and Capital Impact will not be authorized to sell, transfer or otherwise dispose of the 2014A and 2014B Notes, except as provided for in the Indenture.
+In no case shall a Participant's loan amount exceed 85% of uncollected FY 2013-14 revenues.
 A portion of each loan will be used to pay issuance costs at closing.
 Debt service due on a Participant's loan will be paid via the State Controller's Intercept Mechanism.